WiIIiam278/William278.net/frontend/timetobattle.md

 * **Battle Bastion updates:** A number of floors were designed by staff, but never implemented in the Battle Bastion, including concepts for additional boss floors.
 An overhaul of the Battle Bastion plugin was developed planned but not finished.

 ## Staff
-In addition to myself, Time to Battle was overseen by these great people:
+I was helped in overseeing Time to Battle by these great people:
 * Elliot; "Pleuvior" - Administrator
 * googly2002 - Head moderator
 * Iotados - Head moderator